 Complicated diet rules and advertisements featuring muscular guys with flashy bottles – that is what bodybuilding nutrition today looks like.
 Yet the wisdom that this is bollocks is more than a 100 years old.

-Open one of the usual muscle mags and what greets you: a bodybuilder with almost inhuman proportions, telling you that he swears by Megamuscle 9000 and that only Megamuscle 9000 made him look like a, uh, cloud.
+Open one of the usual muscle mags and what greets you?
+A bodybuilder with almost inhuman proportions, telling you he swears by Megamuscle 9000 and that only Megamuscle 9000 made him look like a, uh, cloud.

-Others, like the dear Dr. Stoppani, write long articles telling you that supplement x,y or z (or any combination thereof) will turn you into a shredded Hulk within three months.
+Others, like the dear Dr. Stoppani, write long articles claiming that supplement x,y or z (or any combination thereof) will turn you into a shredded Hulk within three months.

-Finally there are those who want to impose a dietary regime on you complicated enough to make quantum physics almost pale in comparison.
+Finally there are those who want to impose a dietary regime on you that’s more complicated than quantum physics.

 Eugen Sandow Has A Word

 Is all that necessary?
 Let’s look at what Eugen Sandow, the famous Victorian strongman and founding father of bodybuilding, had to say about this in a book he published in 1894.
-Yes, the 1894 that from today is 119 years ago:
+Yes, the 1894 that’s 119 years ago:

 I am myself no believer in a special diet, still less in a rigid one, as necessary while training.
 The old nonsense on this subject, about raw eggs and underdone meat, seems to be passing away, and more rational views now prevail.

-Did you know that the eating raw eggs myth was this old and that more than a century ago it already was clear that it was useless?
+Did you know the raw eggs myth was this old and that more than a century ago it already was clear that it was useless?
 Eugen couldn’t have realized that 82 years later a fictional boxer, of all things, would revive the whole charade.
-He continues:
+Eugen continues: